-Properly clean your itemsWipe down leathers with a clean, damp cloth and check for any tears that might be in the material.
-If desired, treat with a leather treatment oil to help preserve the material.
+Properly clean your itemsWipe down leathers with a clean, damp cloth and check for any tears that might be of the material.
+If desired, treat with a leather treatment oil to help preserve the content.
 Clean all wooden furniture with a mild detergent, being sure to clean out drawers and shelf corners.
 Vacuum non-leather fabrics and shampoo if they are soiled.
 Allow all furniture to dry completely before putting into storage.

 Avoid using harsh tape or wrapping materials

 Extremely sticky tapes (such as packing tape) shouldn't be used to do things like secure bed posts together or keep dresser drawers in their place.

 These tapes can remove varnishes or protective coatings and may damage the items you're trying to preserve.
 Instead, opt for ropes wrapped in quilts or other soft materials, or specialty movers plastic.